ktaranov/sqlserver-kit/Utilities/README.md

 Track data / DML changes in SQL Server databases, Integrate royalty free auditing into your apps, Translate data into information with lookups, Create reports and exports from audited data, Customize trigger templates with a built-in IDE, Add additional data to audit trail with watches, Track schema / DDL changes in audited database, Audit who, what, and when for all changes

-## ApexSQL Source Control <a id="apexsql-source-control"></a>
-Download page: [ApexSQL Source Control]<br/>
-Release date: 2015-04-27<br/>
-Support Version: 2008/2012/2014<br/>
-Free version: No

-Integrate SQL source control directly into SSMS, Use dedicated or shared development models, View conflicts and resolve directly in the UI, View a detailed history of changes, Lock objects to prevent overwrites, Set team policies for check outs and locks, Apply changes with dependency aware scripts, Create and apply label from source control

 [GraphView]:https://github.com/Microsoft/GraphView
 [Baseline Security Analyze]:https://www.microsoft.com/en-us/download/details.aspx?id=7558
 [Microsoft Log Parser]:https://www.microsoft.com/en-us/download/details.aspx?id=24659